ReemOmer/RecipeFinderApp/README.md

 ## Contributing

-To add more recipe sources, follow the pattern established in Part 2:
-1. Create a scraper for the new website
+1. Create a scraper for the new website to add more recipes
-2. Process and clean the data
+2. Find a way to set a weight for ingredients, for example, in the burger sandwish, the burger has to have higher weight than a slice of tomatos, the current application assumes that all the ingredients have the same level of importance
-3. Generate embeddings and store in the database
+3. Improve the process and clean functions in the `RecipeProcessing.py` file
+4. Fix the order of entering the ingredients, as the current process find the vector embedding with the same exact order of ingredients that the user uses, for example, (sugar, blueberries) will have a slightly different vector embedding than (blueberries, sugar)
+4. Fasten the process of obtaining the embeddings by using indexing, or a different similarity search than consine similarity

 ### Current Limitations & Contribution Opportunities

-- **Calories Data**: Currently, calories are not scraped from additional recipe sources (like Pinch of Yum).
+- **Calories Data**: Currently, calories are not scraped from additional recipe sources (Pinch of Yum).
 The system generates random calorie values (100-300) for scraped recipes.
 Adding actual calorie extraction from recipe websites would significantly improve the accuracy and usefulness of the nutritional information displayed to users.

 - **Additional Nutritional Information**: Beyond calories, other nutritional data (protein, carbs, fat, vitamins) could be extracted and stored.